ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/README.md

 ### Policy access

-For our first sprint we will only have users with no privileges and users with review priviledges.
+For our first sprint we will only have users with no privileges and users with review privileges.

-### More than one policy access simoultaneously
+### More than one policy access simultaneously

-For this sprint we will have all user policies implmented
+For this sprint we will have all user policies implemented